 Full example code located here.

 For situations where a CI server is running Appium tests for the first time, further optimizations can be made to reduce the time spent compiling WebDriverAgent for the first test.
-We'll discuss these in a future edition of Appium Pro!
+We'll discuss these in a future edition!